How students get the most out of their Chinese class time

 This is one of the reasons that I favour soft goals than passing HSK tests in learning Chinese.
 Soft goals are community based while passing HSK tests is only about individuals.

 In order to contribute to such a collaborating environment, it is necessary that students look out for each other and come up with fresh ideas.

 Bring in something extra

 If there is a picture which is related to the topic, share it with the Chinese teacher and fellow students.
 If someone knows an interesting story, try to tell it in Chinese in the class.
 Find ways to practice Chinese with the teacher, and engage in discussions with other students.

 How to help Chinese teachers

-The simplest and the most effective thing a student can do to interfere the learning sequence is to study ahead.
+The simplest and the most effective thing students can do is to study ahead.
 Spend some time looking up a dictionary and get the “understand its meaning” part right.
 Some grammar books can explain the “form” very well.